Scan to download

 Multicoin Capital is one of the most well-known investment firms in the industry.
 During the rapid rise of FTX, the firm had close collaborations with FTX and its founder SBF.
 However, as the house of cards fell, the firm also suffered significant losses.

-In just two weeks in late autumn 2022, with the collapse of SOL, heavily involved with SBF, and FTX's own platform token FTT, Multicoin Capital lost 55% of its book value.
+In just two weeks in late autumn 2022, with the collapse of SOL, heavily involved by SBF, and FTX's own platform token FTT, Multicoin Capital lost 55% of its book value.
 According to a letter to investors released in March this year, Multicoin Capital's hedge fund experienced a staggering loss of 91.4% throughout 2022.

 How Did Multicoin Capital First Get Involved with FTX?